 The existing observational sample is clearly too small for us to reach a definitive conclusion regarding the appropriateness of the Λ CDM model.
-Our main result, however, is that, depending on the density profiles of CDM haloes (and subhaloes), the line-of-sight projection effect on the flux-ratio anomalies of quasar images can be comparable to, or even larger than that from intrinsic subhalos.
+Our main result, however, is that, depending on the density profiles of CDM haloes (and subhaloes), the line-of-sight projection effect on the flux-ratio anomalies of quasar images can be comparable to or even larger than that from intrinsic subhalos.
+The resulting cusp-violation probability from the combined effect alleviates the discrepancy between the CDM model and current data.
 New multiply-lensed four-image systems discovered in upcoming lensing surveys will make it possible to use the statistics of flux-ratio anomalies to constrain the properties of dark matter halo as well as the cosmogonic model.

-We mention in passing that a warm dark matter cosmogony has a different power spectrum of density perturbations, as well as different density profiles for small halos compared to the standard CDM cosmogony.
+We end by noting that a warm dark matter cosmogony has a different power spectrum of density perturbations, as well as different density profiles for small halos compared to the standard CDM cosmogony.
 This will result in different (presumably lower) cusp-violation probabilities (e.g., Miranda & Macciò 2007).
 This possibility is worth exploring further in future.